-• Completion of the project Final Evaluation (February), and convening of last Project Board meeting, and project closures (June-July).
-The second NCE would allow for additional timeframe to complete all operational activities.
-This will require the entire 6 months for Kiribati while only 3 months are needed to complete the remaining activities in the Republic of Marshall Islands and in Tuvalu.
-Salaries for project staff positions that are being retained for the respective timeframes are available within the remaining project budget and sourced from each country allocation, as well as from the project management costs.
-While each country coordinator will manage daily activities in their respective countries, the management team of the UNDP Resilience and Sustainable Development Unit will provide overall management support to the project.
+• Regional support : strengthen and increase dedicated capacity to identify and address climate related security risks, increase global advocacy through a unified voice.
+The NCE would allow for additional timeframe to complete all operational activities.
 Furthermore, there is no impact on the budgets beyond small activity cost readjustments.
 Note: If this is an amendment, show any changes to the project document in RED colour or in TRACKED CHANGES, ensuring a new result framework and budget tables are included with clearly visible changes.
 Any parts of the document which are not affected, should remain the same.
 New project signatures are required.